-The West Midlands Academic Health Science Network (WMAHSN) has celebrated the best of innovation in healthcare around the region by presenting its second annual awards.
+The West Midlands Academic Health Science Network (WMAHSN) has celebrated the best of innovation in healthcare around the region by presenting its third annual awards.

-More than 300 people from across the West Midlands’ NHS, industry, academia, third sector, charities, care homes and patient population gathered at the NEC’s Hilton Metropole for the WMAHSN’s second Celebration of Innovation awards.
+Representatives from the West Midlands’ NHS, industry, academia, third sector, charities, care homes and patient population gathered at the Birmingham Conference & Events Centre for the Meridian Celebration of Innovation Awards.

 The awards were established to recognise and celebrate the work of individuals and organisations in developing better healthcare and economic benefit for the region, and the ceremony provided an opportunity to celebrate achievements from across the West Midlands.

 Supporting Self Care and Prevention of Illness Innovation Award

 Love Your Heart submitted by The Dudley Group NHS Foundation Trust

 Love Your Heart is an online interactive educational programme to address the cardiovascular aspects of rheumatoid disease.
 The judges thought it provided a good example of a collaborative and thoughtful approach, meeting a defined and known need.

 MidTECH Award for Best NHS-Developed Medical Technology Innovation recognising